-Sunbeam Candles contributes 30% of the profits of The Candle For Peace to three humanitarian organizations all working toward creating equality in the realms of health care, mental health, housing, social services, political and social justice, and the health of our food systems.
+Sunbeam Candles contributes 30% of the profits of The Candle For Peace to four humanitarian organizations all working toward creating equality in the realms of health care, mental health, housing, social services, political and social justice, and the health of our food systems.
 These organizations are working in our very own neighborhoods as well as our greater global community to spread the light to people in need.

 Sunbeam Candles is committed not only to the health and well being of our employees and customers, but the health and well being of the living thing we depend on for our product.
 Bees!
 We are so excited to be able to support the Pollinator Partnership.
 This organization is a wonderful balance of research and education.
 We all have the capacity to do our part to support the health of very important pollinators.
 Pollinator Partnership truly takes a strength-based approach to education and research.

 Pollinator Partnership takes a pro-active approach of executing their mission to promote the health of pollinators (not only bees), critical to food and ecosystems, through conservation, education, and research.
 NAPPC (North American Pollinator Protection Campaign), National Pollinator Week, and the Ecoregional Planting Guides are the signature initiatives of Pollinator Partnership .
 NAPPC supports local, national, and international groups and organizations who focus on the health of resident and migratory pollinating animals in North America.
 The Pollinator Partnerships also coordinates with existing projects that address specific pollinator habitats or migratory corridors.
 NAPPC works with over 120 organizations acting as a liaison between government, non-government, private and non-profit groups, colleges and universities, as well as international efforts to keep the pulse on the global health of all the complex parts of pollination.
 NAPPC acts as a bridge between all of the most important conversations and research that is happening today.
 They work hard to make sure efforts are not being duplicated and the knowledge obtained through research is available to all.